addyke/azure-iot-device-ecosystem/iotcertification/iotedge/iotedge_get_started_template/toybrick-ai-for-edge.md

 **About this document**

-This document describes how to connect {enter your device name here} device running {enter the OS name running on edge device} with Azure IoT Edge Runtime pre-installed and Device Management.
+This document describes how to connect Toybrick AI Board device running Debian10 with Azure IoT Edge Runtime pre-installed and Device Management.
 This multi-step process includes:

 -   Configuring Azure IoT Hub
 -   Registering your IoT device